 Using basic garage tools to cut, bend and drill the sheet metal, he mounted the Tesla wall connector in such a way that he can also reinstall the mechanical display if he decides to in the future (that may be a future science project).

-From there, it was a matter of installing lighting for the globe and adding the “pièce de resistance:” an LED lightning bolt where the cost and gallons display used to be.
+From there, it was a matter of installing lighting for the globe and adding the “pièce de résistance”: an LED lightning bolt where the cost and gallons display used to be.
 Of course, everything inside the pump is weatherproof to be extra safe.

 STEP 4: Installation

-After painting the frame and installing all the new internal stuff our smart friend mounted the entire unit on a concrete pad so it doesn’t blow away or get knocked over accidentally.
+After painting the frame and installing all the new internal stuff, our smart friend mounted the entire unit on a concrete pad so it doesn’t blow away or get knocked over accidentally.
 “The finishing touch was a part I had 3D printed at the Newton Public Library that lets me store the charger handle in the same spot the old gas nozzle used to be,” he says.
 “Brilliant!” we say.

-The entire project took several months from concept to completion, but only about 5 or 6 weekends doing the actual restoration and “upgrade” to electric.
+The entire project took several months from concept to completion, but only about five or six weekends doing the actual restoration and “upgrade” to electric.
 We looked around the internet and have seen examples of vintage pumps with EV chargers mounted to the side, but, as far as we can tell, our friend is the only one to have completely REBUILT and repurposed the entire pump to charge his car.

-We love this story of good, old-fashioned ingenuity, being used to transform an antique gas pump into an electric vehicle charger!
+We love this story of good old-fashioned ingenuity being used to transform an antique gas pump into an electric vehicle charger!